w3f/Grants-Program/applications/scaffold-dot.md

 - What need(s) does your project meet?
 Get people deploying onto Westend Hub and Polkadot Hub with minimal configuration.
 - Are there any other projects similar to yours in the Polkadot ecosystem?
-I don't think so, just came from Consensus hackathon, mentioned this to a few Polkadot devs and they said yeah that would be cool
+I don't think so, just came from Consensus hackathon, mentioned this to a few Polkadot devs and they said yeah that would be cool to have.
   - If so, how is your project different?
-  It's a fork of scaffold-eth 2 but will be configured with hardhat-polkadot, resolc, PVM local chain, rebranded
+  It's a fork of scaffold-eth 2 but will be configured with hardhat-polkadot, resolc, PVM local chain, rebranded to look Polkadot native with Polkadot HUB design system.
   - If not, why might such a project not exist yet?
   Hub is brand new, haven't needed this before now